yoru01/Post-hACK/PIR workshop.md

 };
 ```
-The snippet below is used to signify House, Alice and Bob interfaces including their individual abilites.
-We initalize the reach application with the `init()`.
+The snippet below is used to signify House, Alice, and Bob interfaces, including their abilities.
+We initialize the reach application with the `init()`.

-The reason why this is a casino edition is because, instead of having just 2 participants in the game, we have 3 in which one is the House aka Organizer and the role of the House is to spectate the game, set the rules and also collect the wagers if none of them win.
+The reason why this is a casino edition is that, instead of having just 2 participants, we have 3 participants where one is the House aka Organizer, and the role of the House is to spectate the game, set the rules, and also collect the wagers if none of them win.

 ```js
 export const main = Reach.App(() => {